bhawna121/stop--start-all-or-only-tagged-azure-vms-in-parallel/README.md

 **DESCRIPTION**

-This PowerShell Workflow Runbook connects to Azure using an Automation Run As account, retrieves the power status of VMs and turns off / on in parallel those that are turned on / off.
+This PowerShell Workflow Runbook connects to Azure using Managed Idenity, retrieves the power status of VMs and turns off / on in parallel those that are turned on / off.
 You can attach a recurring schedule to this runbook to run it at a specific time.

 **REQUIRED**

-1. An Automation connection asset called AzureRunAsConnection that contains the information for connecting with Azure using a service principal.
-To use an asset with a different name you can pass the asset name as a input parameter to this runbook.
+1. You have to create a managed identity for your automation account.

 2. An Action input parameter value that allows runbook to handle VMs power state.
 The parameter must be set to 'Stop' or 'Start'.

+3. An Action input parameter value for the Subscription ID of the VMs that you want to Start/Stop.

-3. All the following PowerShell modules are required to run the cmdlets : Az.Accounts, Az.Resources, Az.Compute and Az.Automation.
+4. All the following PowerShell modules are required to run the cmdlets : Az.Accounts, Az.Resources, Az.Compute.

 **OPTIONAL**